arangodb/spring-data-demo/README.md

 ## Create an index

 As you can see, we saved 43 additional characters and fetched a total of 44 characters from the database.
-The one more is our previews saved character Ned Stark.
-When you take a closer look into `createCharacters()` you will see that there is also an character instance for Ned Stark.
+The additional one is our previously saved character - Ned Stark.
+When you take a closer look into `createCharacters()` you will see that there is also a character instance for Ned Stark.
 So now we have two Ned Starks in our collection.

 To avoid this we could create a unique hash index on our collection `characters` for the field `name` and `surname`.
 To do so we have to add the `@HashIndex` annotation in our class `Character`.
-The first time our collection will be used within our program the index will be automatically created on the collection.
+The first time our collection will be used within our program, the index will be automatically created on the collection.

 ``` java
 @Document("characters")